- 1 Skansen’s Christmas Market, Stockholm, Sweden

 Nothing says Christmas like a four-ton fruitcake.
 At least, that's the fervent opinion of the citizens of Dresden, who parade their supersize stollen through the city in early December.
 Accompanied by the Stollenmädchen, or "Fruitcake Maiden," the Saxon fruit loaf wends its way through the medieval streets before making its triumphal entry into the Striezelmarkt, where, surrounded by 230 glittering crafts stalls and a 46-foot "Christmas pyramid," the stollen is chopped into pieces that are inflicted upon the market-goers.
 Dresden's Striezelmarkt and its odd traditions date back to 1434, making it Germany's oldest continuously running Christmas market.

-Look For: The best crafts Germany has to offer.
+What to Look For: The best crafts Germany has to offer.
 Top artisans from across Saxony arrive bearing all sorts of regional specialties: wooden crafts from the Ore Mountains, blown glass from Lauscha, Blaudruck indigo prints from the Lusatia region, incense burners shaped like nutcrackers, and, of course, Dresden's own famed blue-and-white ceramics.

-Various markets, Prague, the Czech Republic
+Various markets, Prague, Czech Republic

 The two best Vanocni trh (Christmas markets) are on the long slope of Wenceslas Square and in the medieval movie set of the Old Town Square formed around a giant Christmas tree, manger scene and small petting zoo.
 The markets' brightly decorated stalls sell wooden toys, Bohemian crystal, handmade jewelry, classic Czech marionettes and plenty of potential for tooth decay: honeyed gingerbread, vánocvka (a braided pastry studded with raisins), and vosí hnízda' ("wasps nests," nutty cookies heavy with rum).
 Wash it all down with mead and svarene vino (a sweet mulled wine).
-Christmas Eve dinner consists of wine sausages and carp — you'll see barrels of the fish everywhere.
+Christmas Eve dinner consists of wine sausages and carp—you'll see barrels of the fish everywhere.
 Slip a carp scale into your wallet to ensure an adequate cash flow for the upcoming year.

-Look For: St. Nicholas and his cohorts.
+What to Look For: St. Nicholas and his cohorts.
 The original St. Nick—the one with a bishop's miter and staff-is hugely popular in Prague, so a highlight of Christmas season is Mikulas, or St. Nicholas Day.
-This kindly saint takes his own day (Dec.
-5) to roam town accompanied by an angel and a demon.
+This kindly saint takes his own day (December 5) to roam town accompanied by an angel and a demon.
 The trio wades through the crowds of kids in the Old Town Square, tallying the naughty and nice.

 Christkindlmarkt, Salzburg, Austria

 Salzburg's Christkindlmarkt is one of Europe's oldest markets; there are documents from the 15th century describing the fine crafts being sold by elderly women in front of the Salzburg cathedral during Advent season.
-It is also smaller and more intimate than the others listed here — just 95 stalls ranged under the floodlit baroque stage set that is downtown Salzburg, with its fountains snuggled under avant-garde glass casings for the winter, church bells echoing off the buildings and the medieval castle glowering down from the cliff above.
+It is also smaller and more intimate than the others listed here—just 95 stalls ranged under the floodlit baroque stage set that is downtown Salzburg, with its fountains snuggled under avant-garde glass casings for the winter, church bells echoing off the buildings and the medieval castle glowering down from the cliff above.
 It's a perfect postcard backdrop for browsing stalls selling pewter crafts, furry slippers, and loden coats while keeping warm with lebkuchen (gingerbread), roasted chestnuts and almonds, sausages, and sweet mulled wine.

 Fira de Santa Llucia, Barcelona, Spain